sanjaykrmallick/IMDB-Movies-App/README.md

-# IMDB-and-Speech-Recognition-App
+# IMDB-Movies-App
-This is JavaScript and imdb api with window speech recognition app
+This Project is using imdb api with speech recognition feature